UT-ADL/autoware_mini_practice/practice_2/README.md

 ##### Validation
 * `roslaunch autoware_mini_practice_solutions practice_2.launch`
 * Rviz should open with a similar visualization.
-Location information is played from the rosbag, your localization node transfrms them into UTM Zone 35N coordinates, and also waypoint recording is launched.
+Location information is replayed from the rosbag, your localization node transforms them into UTM Zone 35N coordinates, and also waypoint recording is launched.

 ![saved_waypoints_img](images/saved_waypoints.png)